nmarus/docker-swarm-ansible/README.md

 ## Semi Production Setup

 If deploying this public cloud, or are looking for a more robust infrastruture, you will probably want to increase the total number of nodes, make use of a load balancer, and implement SSL.
-This is not a complete guide on how to do this, but offers some initial recommendation in where to start.
-When referencing Public Cloud below, this will imply Amazon Web Services, however, this can also be applied to a hybrid (on premise data center) or other cloud provider with minor changes.
+This is not a complete guide on how to do this, but offers some initial insights on where to start.
+When referencing Public Cloud below, this will refer to Amazon Web Services, however this can also be applied to a hybrid (on premise data center) or other cloud provider with minor changes.

 **Ansible Modifications**